ufo-github/ponyfoo/posts/paqui.md

 _license_|License under which we release the package|**MIT** _remote_|The git remote we will be pushing to|`origin` _main_|The path to the entry point for our source code|`'src/main.js'`

+The results from these questions asked by Paqui, will be dumped into a JSON file called `.paquirc`, where Paqui keeps everything needed to help you build and release your project.

 The relevant command-line options are: